An energy stable and conservative multiplicative dynamical low-rank discretization for the Su-Olson problem: Numerical results

 \section{Numerical results}

 In this section, we compare the solution of the DLRA scheme \eqref{DLRA-scheme} to the solution of the full equations \eqref{eqs: full reformulation for DLRA both} to underline the efficiency and accuracy of the proposed method.
-We give different test examples in one space and one directional dimension that validate our theoretical results.
+We give different test examples in 1D and 2D that validate our theoretical results.